7:40 – 8:00am

 During Math scholars learn mathematical concepts and skills and have ample opportunities to practice what they learn.
 For the first twenty minutes of class, scholars work on computer-based review programs to build skills on their level while the teacher pulls small groups for intervention, remediation, and enrichment.

 Our Specials classes are truly unlike those that you’ll find elsewhere.
-Scholars participate in Physical Education, Spanish, and Music classes from Kindergarten-Fourth Grade.
+Scholars participate in Physical Education, French, Dance, and Music classes from Kindergarten-Fifth Grade.

 The day ends with a closing circle where students reflect on what they have learned, prepare for the next day, and reinforce our core values through “shout outs”.
 You may hear scholars in kindergarten praising a teammate for showing “focus and resilience” on a difficult math problem.